MTC History

 1988

-American Premiere of Woman in Mind by Alan Ayckbourn, directed by Lynne Meadow, with Stockard Channing (Drama Desk Award).
+American premiere of Woman in Mind by Alan Ayckbourn, directed by Lynne Meadow, with Stockard Channing (Drama Desk Award).

-World Premiere of Italian-American Reconciliation by John Patrick Shanley, with Laura San Giacomo, John Turturro, and John Pankow.
+World premiere of Italian American Reconciliation by John Patrick Shanley, with Laura San Giacomo, John Turturro, and John Pankow.

 1989